-As a first-time homeowner, I’ve begrudgingly began to incorporate the principals of fiscal responsibility into my increasingly stable and straightforward life.
+As a first-time homeowner, I’ve begrudgingly began to incorporate the principles of fiscal responsibility into my increasingly stable and straightforward life.

 It sure hasn’t been an easy adjustment.
 Just a few short years ago, I didn’t even blink when I’d politely inform bank tellers that, yes, I did say I’d like to withdraw $8 from my checking account.
 Why $8?
 Because I had $9 to my name, and overdraft fees simply didn’t fit into my budget at the time.
 I’m also the guy who took his now-wife on our second dinner date by scrounging up $35 in loose change, taking a quick detour to the bank to exchange it for paper bills, and offering up several prayers that she wouldn’t order dessert that night.